HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/parameters.md

 The configuration is assembled from JSON files and a few selected environment parameters.
 We use those environment parameters because they're a commonly used way to configure instances in virtual environments such as Docker, IBM Cloud, and Kubernetes.

-The Domino REST API ships with default settings in internal files `config.json` and `security.json`. **These are internal files, not subject to user modifications**.
+The Domino REST API ships with default settings in internal files `config.json` and `security.json`. **These are internal files and not subject to user modifications**.

 !!! warning "CaSe SeNsItIvE"

     Parameters are **case sensitive**

-To alter a parameter either set an environment parameter, if one exists (there aren't that many) or create a JSON file in `keepconfig.d` following the how-to guide [Modify configuration of Domino REST API](../howto/install/modifyconfig.md).
+To alter a parameter, either set an environment parameter, if one exists (there aren't that many) or create a JSON file in `keepconfig.d` by following the the steps in [Modify configuration of Domino REST API](../howto/install/modifyconfig.md).

 ## Environment